GisooS/Finance-with-big-data/README.md

 # Finance-with-big-data
-This contains some of my finance course projects.
+This contains one of my finance course projects:
-One of the projects contains:
 - Manipulating and visualizing stock market data (S&P 500)
 - Web-scrapping market data
 - Computing CAPM beta and alpha